HL7/davinci-crd/input/pagecontent/implementation.md

 ### Suppressing Guidance

 Some CRD clients might suppress certain types of payer guidance as being the 'default' presumption.
 For example, "Covered, no prior authorization required".
 In cases where CRD systems do this, there might be an issue if the CRD server becomes unable to respond and the CRD client does not clearly flag to the user that the service is not available.
-In that case, providers might incorrectly presume that authorization is not needed.
-Clients that perform such suppression of messages **SHALL** mitigate this potential for misinterpretation.
+In that case, providers might incorrectly presume that authorization is not needed. §impl-1^crd-client^ui:Clients that suppress 'default presumption' coverage-information of messages **SHALL** mitigate the potential for misinterpretation in the event CRD is unavailable.§

 ### Availability
 <a name="FHIR-48625"> </a>
-<p class="modified-content" markdown="1">While CRD availability is not mission critical, outages will negatively impact both provider and payer healthcare experiences.
-CRD servers **SHOULD** strive to achieve a minimum of 3-9s availability for their services and strive to provide at least some level of useful response to CRD clients even if some of their back-end systems are unavailable.</p>
+<p class="modified-content" markdown="1">While CRD availability is not mission critical, outages will negatively impact both provider and payer healthcare experiences.  §impl-2^crd-server^processing:CRD servers **SHOULD** strive to achieve a minimum of 3-9s availability for their services and strive to provide at least some level of useful response to CRD clients even if some of their back-end systems are unavailable.§</p>

 ### Limitations on Accuracy